 Hi!
 I'm Evie, and here's my story...

-In 2016, I was a new homeowner excited to decorate my new home, but with limited funds to do so.
-I kept seeing ideas on Pinterest for signs with cute designs and sayings on them, and I just knew I could make one myself with my small desktop vinyl cutter.
+In 2016, I bought my first house.
+As most homeowners know, my excitement and dreams for my new home were pretty instantly dashed by the realization that I can't afford everything I want.
+As I was dreaming on Pinterest, I kept seeing ideas for signs with cute designs and sayings on them.
+I just knew I could make one myself with my Cricut.
 My niece had just been born, so I took the opportunity to make my very first wood sign, as a gift to my sister for the nursery.

 That sign was less than perfect, for sure.
 But, I got practice with it, and realized it was something I could do.
 Shortly thereafter, I signed up for a craft show that my high school was hosting.
-I had now put a deadline on creating some designs and a business - thus, Wisteria Lane Home Design was born.
+From this point, the dream was implanted - thus, Wisteria Lane Home Design was born.

 I went to the craft show completely unprepared - I had maybe 15 signs or so.
 I was stressed and exhausted because I had not anticipated how long every. single. sign. was going to take me to make.
 I hadn't slept the night before and my booth looked BARE.

 However, people appreciated my work!
 I received several compliments, and I even sold some stuff!
 After that, the spark was ignited.
 I was determined to do more craft shows and make more designs and get a really good inventory under my belt.